mayjay-wei/TinyCPerf/README.md

 ```

 #### `CPROF_dump_to_file(filename)`
-Exports all profiling data from the current compilation unit to a CSV file with statistical analysis.
+Exports all profiling data from the current compilation unit to a CSV file with statistical analysis and histogram distribution.

 **Parameters:**
 - `filename`: Path to the output CSV file